sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 I also think the Sunda Plate has the potential to rise, because it is sandwiched between the Eurasian and Indo-Australian plates which would rise.

-## S1 -> S2 inundation off the table?

-It's important to note that the temporary inundation from the displacement of the oceans would still occur in the expected quick S1 -> S2 rotation - but then the oceans would recede to (or remain at) the new coastlines.
+## Explaining Khafre Pyramid Inundation

+Earth's equatorial bulge could explain the Khafre pyramid's extended inundation to achieve the erosion on its surface.

+The Khafre Pyramid is on the Africa plate, which is predicted to fall as it moves to the north pole.
+However, it is on the northern part of the Africa plate which is very close (right under) to the line of no latitude change.
+The Khafre Pyramid only gains 14 degrees of latitude after the rotation.

+So, a minor inundation of 175m above current sea level would be quite reasonable.

+## Minor analysis sections

-## Boundaries for latitude change direction
+### Boundaries for latitude change direction

 The following are the boundaries for latitude change on the 31 meridian and 149 meridian west, which are the points of greatest rotation, after the S1 -> S2 rotation:
 - 31 meridian 52 S to 38 N: Greater latitude